When you need an owner-builder permit, eligibility requirements, and how to apply.

 If any details have changed since your permit was issued (except for a change of name), you'll need to visit a service centre and apply for a new permit.

-If details such as your name or address have been incorrectly recorded, you can contact a service centre and have your permit amended.
+If details such as your name or address have been incorrectly recorded, you can visit a Service NSW centre and have your permit amended.

 Once an owner-builder permit has been granted, there is no option for cancellation unless a clear error was made at the time of granting, and the permit should not have been issued.